 Borrow free ebooks from your local library

-The most popular way to borrow books for free from your local library is through a service called Overdrive.
+The most popular way to borrow books for free from your local library is through a service called Libby.
 This app is available on virtually every device, and you can also use it to get free content onto your Kindle e-reader.
-Here's how.
+For note, it used to be called Overdrive but has since received a complete app relaunch and accompanying overhaul.

-- Click on the book you want to borrow.
+- Tap read with... next to the book you want to read.

 - You will be taken to Amazon.com, where you should sign in to your Amazon account if you haven't already.